EricSchles/commit_velocity/README.md

 ####About

-This is a handy bash function which will calculate the velocity of any mercurial or git repository.
+A handy bash function that calculates the velocity of any mercurial or git repository.
 Velocity may be relative or absolute, meaning, calculated against the current timestamp or against the most recent commit.

 ####Install